figuerom16/zjax/Readme.md

 ### How Actions work

 Naturally, an Action function may contain any valid Javascript.
 Vanilla JS is very powerful these days allowing for full access to DOM manipulation without the need for any JQuery-like library.
-But ZJAX gives us a couple of handy tools anyway just to make life a bit easier.
+But Zjax gives us a couple of handy tools anyway just to make life a bit easier.

 ### Adding event listeners with `z-action`